Rehashed – #5 Blockchains, Banking and the Beehive

 About the author:

 Capital markets to crypto convert.
-From Christchurch → Boston → New York, Freddie became intrigued by the potential of the digital asset economy after plucking a book on Bitcoin off a New York library bookshelf in 2016.
+From Christchurch → Boston → New York, Freddie became intrigued by the potential of the digital asset economy after randomly plucking a book on bitcoin off a New York library bookshelf in 2016.
 Her parents are thrilled that she is chasing magic money on the internet.

 Disclaimer: The above references an opinion and is for informational purposes only.
 The opinions expressed by the author do not represent the opinion of BitPrime.